song-xianglong/song-xianglong.github.io/_pages/sport.md

 author_profile: true
 ---

-## Badminton
 I am a member of the badminton team representing the School of Physics at Nankai University.
-I have held the position of team leader during the fall semester of 2022 and the spring semester of 2023.
+I have held the position of captain during the fall semester of 2022 and the spring semester of 2023.
+I'm good at men's singles.

 ![](../images/IMG_6732.png)